erasme/erajs/README.md

 - Advanced layout : Since it does not relly on HTML ERAjs offers advanced layout functionnality similar to a native toolkit (GTK+, Qt...).
 Such features are VBox, HBox, Grid, Flow etc.
 - Responsive design : An ERAjs app automatically resize it self to fit the screen, an depending on the layout, elements can reorganize themself to avoid horizontal scrolling.
 And hence it's pure JS, you can easilly write specific behavior on resize.
 - Widget based system : ERAjs allows you to manipulate highlevel widgets and style them as you like.
 Widget can be combine together to form more highlevel components.
 - Same experience everywhere : ERAjs garanties that your application will look and behave the same regardless your browser or your device without any modification.
-Multitouch device (smart phones, tablets), keyboard only navigation (for accessibility), multitouch screens (with a built-in virtual keyborad !) and of course classical desktop browsing.
+Multitouch device (smart phones, tablets), keyboard only navigation (for accessibility), multitouch screens and of course classical desktop browsing.

 ERAjs is not :

-- Extremly fast : as it doesn't relly on html layout system, ERAjs is not as fast as other library, but on a decent browser (ie Firefox 4+, Chrome) it works flowlessly :).
+- Extremly fast : as it doesn't relly on HTML layout system, ERAjs is not as fast as other library, but on a decent browser (ie Firefox 4+, Chrome) it works flowlessly :).
 - Tiny : minified, era.js size is less than 440Kb which is not the tiniest js library you've seen, but considered the fact that it can do everything you need for an application and that it doesn't depends on other libraries and that you don't have CSS, it's not so big.
 Compare that with a jQuery+jQueryUI+jQueryMobile+Whateverplugins+CSS solution and it'll feel very small !
 - For static web page : HTML + CSS will always be better to build beautifull and fast static web page, even if you add a bit of JS, it's not ERAjs work.
 ERAjs is only good for building javascript only rich web apps.
 - Similar to jQueryUi/SproutCore/TwitterBootstrap : it's philosophy is totally different and does not aim to "dynamise" static web page but build web app up to the ground.
-It can be compared to Sencha Touch/ExtJs but with a more straightforward -but less mature- API.
+It can be compared to Sencha Touch/ExtJs but with a more straightforward API.

 # Use ERAjs